 Judith Kreukels (AFEW International) shares her experience of the Bridging the Gaps Learning Institute 2018.
-The Learning Institute is an annual event, which brings together country, regional and alliance partners of Bridging the Gaps, to learn, share and discuss on a theme that is relevant for all the key populations involved in the programme: “It is at the end of the Learning Institute that we all come to realise that in civil societies where space is shrinking, we must work together because in unity there is strength”.
+The Learning Institute is an annual event, which brings together country, regional and alliance partners of Bridging the Gaps, to learn, share and discuss a theme that is relevant for all the key populations involved in the programme: “It is at the end of the Learning Institute that we have all come to realise that in civil societies where space is shrinking, we must work together because in unity there is strength”.

 Welcome in Bishkek

 It is the night before the Learning Institute will take place in Bishkek, Kyrgyzstan.
 This is my first time in Kyrgyzstan, a country in Central Asia that shares its borders with China, Kazakhstan, Tajikistan, and Uzbekistan.
 Its capital, Bishkek, is located in the central part of the Chuj Valley, at the foot of the Ala-Too mountains and counts nearly a million citizens.
 Kyrgyzstan is also one of our country partners and a country that sadly still has a high prevalence of new HIV infections.
 Over the last 7 years we have seen the HIV incidence in fact increase by sixty per cent in Eastern Europe and Central Asia.
 It is in Kyrgyzstan that the Learning Institute 2018 takes place.

 This year’s theme: Shrinking space for civil society